Physics 341- Spring 2012

 Tutorials

 There will be "problem solving" tutorials where you can come to ask questions about the material in the course.
-The time and place is to be determined.
+The time and place is to be determined to maximize your ability to come to it, and the TAs availability.
+The time will be arranged to be of maximal convenience to you and to the TA.

-Note: I send emails to the class vi the registrar's email lists for this course.
+Note: I send emails to the class via the registrar's email lists for this course.
 Please make sure that you have registered your email with the university.
 Unfortunately some service providers see this as an indication that this is spam and dumps the mail into a junk, or spam, or other labeled folder.
 I do not know how to get around this as I do not want to give everyone everyone else's email, I do not want to enter all 50 separate email addresses as separate emails, but I want people to get them.
 Please remember to look into your junk/spam/... folder as well if you do not get the emails for this class.
-Note that I have now sent at least one email.

 Topics